ajbater/CV/README.md

 #### Fast learning

 Originally from a non-technical background I have been amazed by what I have been able to learn just 12 weeks, and I'm excited about challenging myself further and continuing to refine and add to my skills.
 A recent project I'm really proud of was [Standups and Retros](https://github.com/ajbater/makers-standups-retros), a web app aimed at remote teams to help them maintain an Agile workflow.
 This was a group project built over ten days using the MERN stack plus websockets, despite all four of us having no prior experience of these technologies.
-Check out my [Github profile](https://github.com/ajbater) to see how far I've come, or see below for a sample of y projects.
+Check out my [Github profile](https://github.com/ajbater) to see how far I've come, or see below for a sample of my projects.

 #### Technical Skills